ejfrancis/Microscope-Revisited/README.md

 * auth is implemented at template-level, with global template helpers 'canShow' and 'authInProcess'
 * the PostsListController is now just a plain JavaScript function/class
 * the postsList template JS file now includes a getCurrentPostsListController() method because the posts cursor is created within the template itself instead of at the router level when postsLimit changes in the URL.
-Ideally all subscriptions would be at the template level, but registering them in the router is required for `kadira:fast-render` (for now)
+Ideally all subscriptions would be at the template level, but registering them in the router is required for `kadira:fast-render` (for now).

-## Starting the app
-Since the app is running on all available cores using the `meteorhacks:cluster` package using the envrionment variables API, to start the app a shell script `.start-app` is used.
-So to run the app, run:

- `sh .start-app`